1. Knowledge Base

 FAQs

-How do you maintain and update SSL certificates on our behalf for our sites that are routing through SiteSpect?
+How can I upload SSL certificates on our sites that are routing through SiteSpect?

-Users who have ssl uploader privilege will be able to upload the SSL, intermediate certificates and the private key.
-You must coordinate this work with the SiteSpect support and CDN provider.
+Users who have ssl uploader privilege will be able to upload the SSL, intermediate certificates, and the private key.
+You can upload a new certificate at any time; it doesn’t take effect until it is applied to your configuration by SiteSpect personnel.

-1. Click the key icon to upload a certificate/key.
+1. Click the key icon (shown in the following diagram) to upload a certificate/key.

-1. Upload the private key, chain certs, and SSL certs and click Save.
+1. Upload the private key, the certificate, the chain certs and click Save.

 If we’re making changes to our site, will we break our SiteSpect setup?

-Most changes to your site will not break your SiteSpect setup.
+Changes to your site’s content will not break your SiteSpect setup.
 If you add, remove, or change existing pages or page content, SiteSpect continues to run normally.
-In some cases, SiteSpect may disable Variations or Site Changes that no longer appear applicable and notify the Administrators of those changes.
-Even in this event, your site continues to operate normally.
+In some cases, SiteSpect may disable Variations or Site Changes that no longer appear applicable.
+It will also notify the Administrators of those changes.
+Even in this event, your site will continue to operate normally.

 • Launching, modifying, or replacing your CDN.

-• Moving or re-IPing your data centers or web servers.
+• Moving your data centers or web servers.

-• Deploying a new Security Layer such as traffic Whitelists or Blacklists.
+• Deploying a new Security Layer such as traffic Whitelists or Blacklists (or changing those lists).

 • Adding, removing, or changing your website domains.